AjayKMehta/setup-machine/README.md

 8. Verify installed packages have compatible dependencies: `uv pip check`.

 9. Use `uv run` to run commands in the project environment: `uv run python -m spacy info`.
-To run a script: `uv run example.py`.
+   1. To run a script: `uv run example.py`.
+   2. Specify .env file to use: `--env-file .env`.

 > :warning: Be careful not to use `uvx` to run a command corresponding to a tool with same name, e.g. `mypy` or you will be running in the wrong virtual environment!

 ### spacy